 I have written 37 whitepapers and over 1,000 articles on information security.
-I am a regular contributor of security content for SearchSecurity.com (also their resident application security expert), SearchSoftwareQuality.com, SearchEnterpriseDesktop.com, Ziff Davis’Toolbox.com, IBM’s Security Intelligence blog, and Rapid7’s Security Street blog.
+I am a regular contributor of security content for TechTarget’s SearchSecurity.com (resident application security expert), SearchEnterpriseDesktop.com, and SearchMobileComputing.com as well as Ziff Davis’s Toolbox.com and IBM’s Security Intelligence blog.
 I have also written for Information Security Magazine, Security Technology Executive, CSOOnline.com, and Computerworld.com.
 In addition, I’m the creator and author of the Security On Wheels information security audio programs providing security learning for IT professionals on the go.
 You can follow me on YouTube, on Twitter (@kevinbeaver) and connect with me on LinkedIn.

-I also serve as a faculty member for the Institute of Applied Network Security where I specialize in incident response and recovery, governance/risk/compliance, and application security.
+I serve as a faculty member (consultant) for the Institute of Applied Network Security (IANS) where I specialize in incident response and recovery, governance/risk/compliance, and application security.
+I also serve as an Industry Advisory Board member for Kennesaw State University’s Department of Computer Engineering.

 I earned my bachelor’s degree in Computer Engineering Technology from Southern College of Technology and my master’s degree in Management of Technology from Georgia Tech.
 I also hold the Certified Information Systems Security Professional (CISSP) certification which I obtained in 2001.